The-Strategy-Unit/diagnostics_growth_uec/README.md

 This repository contains the code for a project carried out by the Strategy Unit on behalf of NHS England.

+## HTML REPORT FOR PHASE 1 OF THE PROJECT
+Can be found in /notebooks/report_ed_diagnostic_growth.html.
+This can be viewed in an internet browser by clicking the "Download raw file" button (mid-right on the screen).

-## Reproducing the results with code found here
+## Reproducing the results / report with code found here
 This project relies on the AEA and EC datasets, which we accessed through NCDR.
 To reproduce the results, run:
 1. SQL files in /sql